Olawale29/30daysJavaScript/README.md

 # Day 10

-Includes the file day10.js and the directory exercise10.
+Includes the file day10.js and the directory exercise.
 In JavaScript, I acquired knowledge about Sets and Maps, covering the following concepts:

 Set